5amCurfew/monzo-task-public/README.md

 make start
 ```

-This will build the container (defined in the `Dockerfile`) and then subsequently start up the Airflow server (using the entry point `init.sh`).
-Following a successful start-up the airflow webser ver can be viewed at `http://localhost:8080`.
+This will build the container (defined in the `Dockerfile`) and then subsequently start up the Airflow server (using the entry point `init.sh` - this reflects steps explained above).
+Following a successful start-up the airflow webserver can be viewed at `http://localhost:8080`.

 For more information the dag `scheduled_dbt_daily` is written in the `dags` directory.